I was made to be Taylor’s mama. I’m sure of it.

-Once we’re made mamas, we don’t leave behind all that we were prior: lovers, volunteers, professionals, besties, foodies, fit chicks, etc. However, most of us find re-composing ourselves to be a bit challenging:
+Once we’re made mamas, we don’t leave behind all that we were prior [except being pregnant, of course!]: wives, volunteers, professionals, besties, foodies, fit chicks, etc. However, finding yourself and your balance again in motherhood can a bit challenging:

 - Whether by necessity or choice, many of us return to work either full or part time.
-We worry about the time away from our little ones, and wonder how we can sanely balance both a career and the full-time [24/7] job of being being a [GREAT] mama.
+We worry about the time away from our little ones, and wonder how we can sanely balance both a career and the full-time [24/7] job of being a [GREAT] mama.
+Some of us even contemplate making the switch to become a stay at home mom.

 - Grabbing dinner with a girlfriend used to be as easy as picking a date and place with a good wine list and a killer